More important than the instruction manual for your camera:

 - The LNMC does not guarantee that entries (storage media or documents) will be returned.
 If submitting on a Flash Drive, please ensure that no additional personal documents or files are present.
 The LNMC will make a REASONABLE EFFORT to return flash drives provided they are properly labelled.

-- McMaster 24 Hour Film Festival and festival partners may, in their sole discretion, disqualify Entries deemed to be inappropriate or otherwise non-compliant.
+- McMaster 24 Hour Film Challenge and festival partners may, in their sole discretion, disqualify Entries deemed to be inappropriate or otherwise non-compliant.

-- The McMaster 24 Hour Film Festival Organizers may add to or amend these rules at any time prior to the beginning of the 24 Hour time period.
+- The McMaster 24 Hour Film Challenge Organizers may add to or amend these rules at any time prior to the beginning of the 24 Hour time period.